 “Avoiding withdrawal penalties depends on distinguishing qualified and unqualified expenses,” says Judith Corprew, executive vice president at Patriot Bank.

-Besides such qualified expenses as tuition, fees, books and room and board, the IRS also allows a few other expenses, such as computer and software used by the student, says Corprew.
+Besides such qualified expenses as tuition, fees, books and room and board, the IRS also allows a few other expenses, such as computers and software used by the student, says Corprew.
 “Devices used primarily for entertainment are not, such as a TV,” she says.

 And while some expenses are associated with going to school, that doesn’t make them qualified expenses for a 529 plan.